A View from a Hill (short story): Reception

 Stephen Daniels draws parallels between "A View from a Hill" and Alfred Watkins' book The Old Straight Track (also published in 1925), interpreting "A View from a Hill" as "an oblique warning to those who might seek to follow in Watkins' footsteps".
 Similarly, Timothy Jones writes that "Watkins's reading of the British landscape echoes M. R. James, who in tales like 'A View from a Hill' or 'A Warning to the Curious', describes the land as containing and revealing the violence and contested ownership of its history".
-Rosemary Pardoe and Darroll Pardoe suggest that James may have read and been inspired by Watkins' 1922 work Early British Trackways, Moats, Mounds, Camps and Sites.
+Rosemary Pardoe and Darroll Pardoe suggest that James may have read, and been inspired by, Watkins' 1922 work Early British Trackways, Moats, Mounds, Camps and Sites.

 Patrick J. Murphy describes Baxter, the villain of "A View from a Hill" as one of James' examples of "...compelling villains precisely because their scholarly transgressions defy easy categorization, their monstrosity comprising an admixture of antiquarian excess and occupational degradation".

 Jane Mainley-Piddock notes "The Jamesian object, like the scrapbook in 'Canon Alberic's Scrapbook' or the mezzotint in the story of the same name is, again, one of Reza Negarestani's inorganic demons or cursed objects" and that "The combination of schoolboy pranking, disdain for over-reacting, black humour and inorganic demons could only be found in a James story".

+Jack Sullivan writes "Though James's rendering of dialect is skillful and idiomatic, he tends to overuse these servant recapitulations of horror scenes.
+After a while, the cockney narrators—in 'A View from a Hill,' and 'An Episode of Cathedral History,' among others—become an annoying mannerism."

 "A View from a Hill" is referenced in the 1948 novel The Skeleton in the Clock by John Dickson Carr, which makes mention of "that grisly ghost story by M. R James, in which [...] glasses contain a fluid brewed from dead men's bones".